East Stroudsburg High School North: Social Studies

+Technology education

+Students at East Stroudsburg High School North can choose between courses in Architectural Drawing, Graphic Technology, Electronics, Wood Technology, TV and Video Production, Energy/Power, and Multimedia.
+The Technology Education Department is housed on the first floor of the building.

 Athletics

 East Stroudsburg North competes athletically in the Eastern Pennsylvania Conference (EPC) in the District XI division of the Pennsylvania Interscholastic Athletic Association, one of the premier high school athletic divisions in the nation.
-East Stroudsburg North fields teams in the following sports:
+East Stroudsburg North competes in the Monroe Division of the EPC, along with five other schools: East Stroudsburg High School South, Pocono Mountain East High School, Pocono Mountain West High School, Pleasant Valley High School, and Stroudsburg High School.